 With its 430+ million users, LinkedIn is decidedly one of the critical tools for content marketers in the present day.
 Whether you’re a small business or a large corporation, LinkedIn can be a game changer for your growth hacking strategy.
-Demand Wave puts LinkedIn as the most sought-after platform for lead generation and sales for B2B marketers.
+Venture Harbour puts LinkedIn as the most sought-after platform for lead generation and sales for B2B marketers.

 However, given the myriads of LinkedIn pages out there, how do you stand out and be noticed?
 More importantly, how do you get your followers to engage with your content?